Neoteroi/rodi/README.md

 ## Flexible

-`neoteroi-di` offers two code APIs:
+`rodi` offers two code APIs:

-- one is kept as generic as possible, using a `ContainerProtocol` for scenarios in which it is desirable being able to replace `neoteroi-di` with alternative implementations of dependency injection for Python.
+- one is kept as generic as possible, using a `ContainerProtocol` for scenarios in which it is desirable being able to replace `rodi` with alternative implementations of dependency injection for Python.
 The protocol only expects a class being able to `register` and `resolve` types, and to tell if a type is configured in it (`__contains__`).
 Even if other implementations of DI don´t implement these three methods, it should be easy to use [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) to wrap other libraries with a compatible class.
-- one is a more concrete implementation, following the previous implementation in `rodi`, for scenarios where it's not desirable to consider alternative implementations of dependency injection.
+- one is a more concrete implementation, for scenarios where it's not desirable to consider alternative implementations of dependency injection.

 For this reason, the examples report two ways to achieve certain things.